tldr-pages/tldr/pages/common/git-bundle.md

 # git bundle

-> Package objects and references in an archive.
+> Package objects and references into an archive.
 > More information: <https://git-scm.com/docs/git-bundle>.

 - Create a bundle file that contains all objects and references of a specific branch: